OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/nvidia_kai_scheduler.md

 - Batch scheduling of different types of workloads, including gang scheduling (i.e. all pods are scheduled together or none are scheduled until all resources are available).
 - Effective workload priority with hierarchical queues.
 - Resource distribution with custom quotas, limits, priorities and fairness policies.
-- Elastic workloads with dynamic workload scalation.
+- Elastic workloads with dynamic workload escalation.
 - Compatibility with other autoscalers like Karpenter.

 As the KAI Scheduler operates on top of Kubernetes, users benefit from its robust orchestration, scalability, and resource management capabilities, further enhancing deployment flexibility and reliability.
 Running both KAI Scheduler and Kubernetes on OpenNebula, this solution extends resource management to hybrid and multi-cloud environments, enabling dynamic and cost-effective scaling of AI workloads while maintaining control over infrastructure.
 This synergy leverages the strengths of all three technologies to deliver efficient, fair, and portable GPU scheduling from on-premises data centers to the cloud.